 Effective May 30, 2014, Southwest Bank became the trustee of the Trust.
-Effective October 19, 2017, Simmons First National Corporation ("SFNC") completed its acquisition of First Texas BHC, Inc., the parent company of Southwest Bank, the trustee of the Trust.
+Effective October 19, 2017, Simmons First National Corporation ("SFNC") completed its acquisition of First Texas BHC, Inc., the parent company of Southwest Bank.
 SFNC is the parent of Simmons Bank.
 SFNC operated Southwest Bank as a separate bank subsidiary for an interim period, after which Southwest Bank was merged with Simmons Bank effective February 20, 2018.

 On November 4, 2021, Simmons Bank, as trustee of the Trust, announced that it had entered into an agreement with Argent, pursuant to which Simmons Bank would resign as trustee of the Trust and would nominate Argent as successor trustee of the Trust.
-Simmons Bank's resignation as trustee, and Argent's appointment as successor trustee became effective December 30, 2022.
+Simmons Bank's resignation as trustee, and Argent's appointment as successor trustee, became effective December 30, 2022.

 The compensation agreement under the Trust Agreement provides for a "cost plus" fee payable to Argent for all services rendered in its capacities as Trustee and Escrow Agent.
 These costs generally include an allocation of salaries and benefits, occupancy expenses, technology and other general and administration expenses.
 The amounts allocated are based on estimates by the Trustee.
-Generally, the fees payable to Argent are calculated by dividing the expenses incurred by Argent, as Trustee and as Escrow Agent, solely for services provided by Argent in the administration of the Trust and the Escrow by seven-tenths (0.7).
-Professional and other noncontributing (out-of-pocket) expenses incurred by Argent, as Trustee or Escrow Agent, as the case may be, in the performance of its duties in the foregoing capacities are charged to the Trust or the Escrow, as the case may be, at cost.
+Generally, the fees payable to Argent are calculated by dividing the expenses incurred by Argent, as Trustee and as

+Escrow Agent, solely for services provided by Argent in the administration of the Trust and the Escrow by seven-tenths (0.7).
+Professional and other non-contributing (out-of-pocket) expenses incurred by Argent, as Trustee or Escrow Agent, as the case may be, in the performance of its duties in the foregoing capacities are charged to the Trust or the Escrow, as the case may be, at cost.
 These expenses do not contribute to the fees payable to Argent described above.
 Annually, the Trustee must estimate Trust and Escrow expenses contributing to the fee for the forthcoming year and publish this amount in the Trust's first quarterly report to Unit holders.
 The Trustee can earn a bonus by administering the Trust for total costs that are lower than the estimate.
 The Trustee can also be penalized by forfeiture of reimbursement for part of its expense if such expenses exceed the estimate.
-In 2023, expenses incurred by the Trustee exceeded the estimate by approximately \$36,000, resulting in an overpayment of fees paid to the Trustee of approximately \$51,000, which overpayment will be repaid by reducing 2024 fees to the Trustee and Escrow Agent.
-The overpayment of fees was mainly due to increased rent and one-time expenses related to the change in trustee, such as computer equipment, increased salaries and conversion fees for the lockbox and trust management system.
-Simmons Bank received approximately \$67,800 and \$203,200 in Trustee and Escrow Agent fees in January of 2023 relating to the period in which it served as trustee, respectively, in December 2022, and Argent received approximately \$477,800 and \$1,433,600 in Trustee and Escrow Agent fees, respectively, in 2023.
+This bonus is limited to the sum of "...(a) 100% of Cost Savings to the extent that they represent 10% or less of the Estimated Annual Administrative Costs for any accounting year and (b) 50% of Cost Savings to the extent that they represent more than 10% of the Estimated Annual Administrative Costs for any accounting year."
+In 2024, the sum of the cost savings calculated in accordance with the preceding sentence was approximately \$258,000, which resulted in a bonus to the Trustee of approximately \$369,000.
+This bonus will be taken each month, in the amount of approximately \$31,000, from February 2025 until January 2026.
+In 2024, the Trustee was underpaid by approximately \$45,000, which will be repaid by increasing the 2025 fees to the Trustee and Escrow Agent.
+The underpayment of fees was mainly due to allocation of a communication and technology expense of approximately \$31,000.
+Argent received approximately \$478,900 and \$1,436,600 in Trustee and Escrow Agent fees, respectively, in 2024.